SergioJuniorBH/CoreBOT/README.md

 # Version
 3.0.0

-# For more information on creating a discord bot in discord.js visit:
+# For more information on create a discord bot in discord.js visit:

 www.discordjs.guide